Sex Offenders Register in Victoria

 The purpose of the register is to:

-- make offenders keep police informed of their whereabouts and their personal details for a specified period of time
+- ensure sex offenders keep police informed of their whereabouts and their personal details for a specified period of time

 - help police investigate any future offences

-- stop registered sex offenders from volunteering or working in child-related areas.
+- ensure registered sex offenders do not volunteer or do paid work in child-related areas.